-As of now, Movavi Software is not directly compatible with Apple Silicon M chips and operates through Rosetta emulator - a built-in utility in your system which mimics an Intel architecture.
+As of now, Movavi Video Editor 2024 and Movavi Photo Editor 2024 are supported on ARM architecture(for M1/M2/M3 macOS based devices).
+The other applications from Movavi Software are not directly compatible with Apple Silicon M chips and operates through Rosetta emulator - a built-in utility in your system which translates an Intel architecture to the ARM architecture.

 While it generally is stable, there can be a couple of issues due to the emulator.
 Here is a short list of the most common issues with M chips with the solutions: